- Improved infotainment access

 How safe is the Lexus IS?

-It could go up to a 9 once the IIHS completes its sixth crash test on the IS; it earned “Good” marks on the other five, as well as “Superior” ratings for its ability to stop and avoid crashes in 12- and 25-mph tests.
+The IS earned “Good” marks on the other five, as well as “Superior” ratings for its ability to stop and avoid crashes in 12- and 25-mph tests.

 For 2021, the standard driver assist systems improve on the IS.
 Automatic emergency braking has a broader radar range to detect a vehicle, pedestrian, or cyclist when turning in the daytime.
 Adaptive cruise control can go restart from a stop and, when overtaking another car, the system will accelerate back up to the set speed when you turn on the indicator and change lanes.
 Active lane control, automatic high beams, and, new for 2021, blind-spot monitors with rear cross-traffic alert come standard.